yufeng313/School_District_Analysis/README.md

   -	Average math and reading scores for each grade level from each school
   -	Scores by school spending per student, by school size, and by school type<br/>
 ### Results of Analysis
+In this challenge, the school district analysis are based on two scripts I wrote:<br/>
+1.PyCitySchools_practice_testing.ipynb: is the script before 9th grade scores being replaced.<br/>
+2.PyCitySchools_Challenge.ipynb:        is the script after 9th grade scores being replaced.<br/>
+I'll analysize the data based on the output of those two scripts.
 Let's describe the analysis results of merics below:
 #### District summary
 In order to better comparing the slight changes between the two pictures, I choose the unformatted dataframes to show the difference:<br/>
 District summary before changes:<br/>